Nicblast/Street-Swift/README.md

 This additional comparative analysis demonstrates StreetSwift’s transition from a negative margin operation to a profitable and scalable contribution margin framework.

-The strategy focuses on shifting from high maintenance gas assets to a structured Electric Vehicle partnership, alongside implementing tiered geographic pricing.
+The strategy focuses on shifting from high maintenance primarly gas assets to a structured fully Electric Vehicle partnership, alongside implementing tiered geographic pricing.
 Under this model, the financial position improves from a monthly loss of $12,352.00 to a projected monthly profit of $29,700.

 **The Industrial Zone Constraint**